stac-utils/pystac/docs/api.rst

 Label Extension
 ---------------

-These classes are representations of the `Label Extension Spec <https://github.com/radiantearth/stac-spec/tree/v1.0.0-beta.2/extensions/label>`_.
+These classes are representations of the :stac-ext:`Label Extension Spec <label>`.

 LabelItemExt
 ~~~~~~~~~~~~